strideUX/strideos/docs/tasks.md

 - ✅ **Route Consolidation**: Removed duplicate routes and consolidated navigation
 - ✅ **Professional UI**: All new pages feature modern, consistent design with mock data
 - ✅ **Responsive Design**: All pages work across desktop and mobile devices
+- ✅ **Layout Integration**: All new pages properly integrated with SidebarProvider, AppSidebar, and SidebarInset
+- ✅ **Authentication**: Added proper auth checks and loading states to all new pages
+- ✅ **Design Consistency**: Updated sidebar to match "Project Manager Admin Panel" design with single Quick Create button
+- ✅ **Logo Restoration**: Restored original strideOS logo and branding
+- ✅ **Navigation Cleanup**: Removed Support section and added subtle dividers for better visual separation
+- ✅ **Sidebar Refinements**: Fixed multiple Quick Create buttons by removing them from NavMain component, moved divider to after My Work, fixed horizontal scroll by removing gap class
+- ✅ **Dashboard Removal**: Removed dashboard page and made Inbox the default landing page
+- ✅ **Routing Updates**: Updated all redirects from /dashboard to /inbox throughout the application
+- ✅ **Build Success**: All changes compile successfully with no new errors

 **Ready for Next Session:** Feature 17.1 - Core Views Implementation